Training Invertible Linear Layers through Rank-One Perturbations: Training of 2D Distributions

 The RealNVP network used for comparison was composed of five RealNVP layers.
 The additive and multiplicative conditioner networks used dense nets with two 6-dimensional hidden layers each and $\tanh$ activation functions, respectively.
 This resulted in a total of 1230 parameters.

 The examples are taken from \cite{grathwohl2018ffjord}.
 Priors were two-dimensional standard normal distributions.
 Adam optimization was performed for 8 epochs of 20000 steps and with a batch size of 200.
 The initial learning rate was $5\cdot 10^{-3}$ and decreased by a factor of $0.5$ in each epoch.
+After each merging step, the metaparameters of the Adam optimizer were reset to their initial state.

+Figure \ref{fig:ibent} complements Figure \ref{fig:images} by showing samples from a network with only inverse P$^4$Inv blocks.
+While the samples are worse than with forward blocks, the distributions are still well represented.
+This result indicates that the premature convergence encountered for linear test problems is a lesser problem in nonlinear problems and deep architectures.